5 items tagged "paulo freire"

 Finally, we test our knowledge and experience through action - practical involvement in the process of community and social change.
 People's community involvement becomes the raw material for their learning.

-We currently offer the Paulo Freire Formation Programme, or you can take the first course module of this (Paulo Freire and Critical Pedagogy) separately.
-The Community Resources Initiative will also be coming online soon.
+We currently offer the Paulo Freire Formation Programme as a comprehensive introduction to Freire's approach and its application through social analysis.
+You can also study aspects of the social economy and community organizing.
 All of these courses are delivered online, although the Paulo Freire Formation Programme also includes an option to attend a Summer School (the "Intercultural Formation Meeting") in Part II.

 Alternatively, if you are interested in workshops (one to five days), either in-house or at Burnley, click here; or if you are interested in university courses offered by the University of Central Lancashire, click here.